 It is the parent's responsibility to advise the school if their child has head lice.
 A pharmacy product should be used to give 2 treatments 7-10 days apart.
 A child may return to school after the first treatment has been completed and all nits have been removed.
-We do require the child(ren) be nit free.
+Children are required to be nit free prior to returning.